mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }
 ```

-8. Now we will create the table for displaying the data, we can do it with html code and a variable which will transform our nodes data into table rows.
+8. Now we will create the table for displaying the data, we can do it with Html code and a variable that will transform our node's data into table rows.
 We will also add a refresh button to trigger the update of all the nodes data:

 ```tsx
   const nodesList = nodesKeys.map((key, i) => {